BS EN 13432 Certification, testing and assessment

 It is thus crucial for products to be tested and certified before they enter the market so as to ensure their safety and compatibility with the already existing facilities for compostable/organic waste management in the UK.
 By seeing the great potential for the environment and UK’s economy in bioplastics entering the market, Impact Solutions has been developing, advancing and researching tests to certify products entering, or already existing in the market according to the aforementioned standards.

-Impact Solutions are set up to carry a series of Biodegradability tests offering full material analysis services: Chemical, Environmental, Elemental based on EN 13432 directions as well as we can accommodate all types of Lab-scale biodegradability tests both aerobic and anaerobic.
+Impact Solutions are set up to carry a series of Biodegradability tests offering full material analysis services: Chemical, Environmental, Elemental based on BS EN 13432 directions as well as we can accommodate all types of Lab-scale biodegradability tests both aerobic and anaerobic.